swdotcom/swdc-vscode/README.md

   <img src="https://swdc-vscode.s3-us-west-1.amazonaws.com/login-prompt.png" alt="Code Time for VS Code login prompt" />
 </p>

-We strongly recommend that you create a web account at [app.software.com](https://app.software.com/) to fully unlock all of the features of Code Time.
-The web app has data visualizations and settings you can customize, such as your work hours and rates per project for advanced time tracking.
+The Code Time web app has data visualizations and settings you can customize, such as your work hours and rates per project for advanced time tracking.
 You can also connect Google Calendar to visualize your Code Time vs. meetings in a single calendar.

-Linking your Code Time plugin to an email account helps ensure that you never lose access to your data (e.g. if you switch devices or need to reconnect).
-You can also connect multiple code editors on multiple devices using the same email account.
+You can connect multiple code editors on multiple devices using the same email account.

-If you click Not Now after installing Code Time, you can always create an account later by clicking on the status bar, then "Log in…"

 **2. Track your progress during the day**